 9. Get on Top of the Music Billboards

 With this Spotify dataset of ~600 songs from 2010 to 2019, you’ll be able to explore and analyze how popular genres have evolved over the past decade, predict a song’s genre based on key attributes, and more.

 10. Analyze a Lego Database

-While this project also requires some SQL skills, this lego database allows you to dig through thousands of lego sales throughout the year and understand which lego sets are driving the most sales.
+While this project also requires some SQL skills, this Lego database allows you to dig through thousands of Lego sales throughout the year and understand which Lego sets drive the most sales.